 You have difficulty breathing due to chronic lung disease and recently it's been getting worse.
-Your doctor says that the next step would be to try what's known as a long-acting beta agonist (LABA) inhaler.
-He tells you that, until recently, it was really painful to order these medications, because they were expensive (hundreds of dollars a month), different insurers had different policies regarding which medication(s) are covered, and the cost to the patient; there were a variety of manufacturers' coupons with different requirements, and even when you had the same insurance, coverage could change over time, and you may be subject to future deductibles and co-insurance that are hard to predict.
-Your doctor tells you that, until recently, he had to have people at the pharmacy submit "test claims" to see how much different medications would cost you, then get back to him, then he or his staff would have to change the prescription and get back to you to get you the most effective prescription that was covered.
-Now, though, in his EHR, he can just note that he'd like to prescribe a LABA inhaler, and within seconds the system is able to communicate with various pharmacies in the area, including your preferred pharmacy.
+Your doctor says the next step would be to try what's known as a long-acting beta agonist (LABA) inhaler.
+He tells you that, until recently, it was really painful to order these medications, because they were expensive (hundreds of dollars a month), different insurers had different policies regarding which medication(s) are covered and different costs to the patient; there were a variety of manufacturers' coupons with different requirements; and even if you had the same insurance, coverage could change over time, and you may be subject to future deductibles and co-insurance that are hard to predict.
+Your doctor tells you that, until recently, he had to have people at the pharmacy submit "test claims" to see how much different medications would cost you, then get back to him, then he or his staff would have to change the prescription and get back to you to get you with the most effective prescription with coverage.
+Now, though, in his EHR, he can can enter an order to prescribe a LABA inhaler, and within seconds the system is able to communicate with various pharmacies in the area, including your preferred pharmacy.
 The system can automatically figure out, based on your current insurance company, plan, deductible, and individual situation, the options available and the expected costs for the next 1, 6, 12, and 24 months (e.g., after a coupon that only lasts for 1 year is used up).
-The system recommends the top 3 choices, and you find that your best bet is actually to pay out of pocket at a local superstore, which is running a special coupon sale, and which will prevent you from running into your coverage donut hole before the end of the coverage year, when taking into account your other medication costs.
+The system recommends the top three choices, and you find that your best bet is actually to pay out of pocket at a local superstore, which is running a special coupon sale, and will prevent you from running into your coverage donut hole before the end of the coverage year, after taking into account your other medication costs.
 Your doctor smiles and says, "Now, that was easy!
 And it looks like you saved \$1,300 vs. what I would have recommended before all this was in place!
 This is exactly what an electronic health record was meant to do."

-Real-time Prescription Benefit Checking
+Real-Time Prescription Benefit Checking

-There are barriers to broad scale adoption of Real-Time Prescription Benefit (RTPB) checking that limit access to this functionality for both prescribers and patients.
+There are barriers to broad-scale adoption of Real-Time Prescription Benefit (RTPB) checking that limit access to this functionality for both prescribers and patients.

-- RTPB is a key component of knowing the True Out of Pocket cost of medications. - RTPB is used to confirm the price of a prescribed medication and provide appropriate patient specific benefit alternatives should price or availability be an issue. - The NCPDP RTPB standard was balloted during the August, 2019 Work Group Meeting. - Prospective ePA using the NCPDP SCRIPT standard is driven by information from the NCPDP F&B 3.0 standard as well as RTPB.
+- RTPB is a key component of knowing the True Out-of-Pocket (TrOOP) cost of medications. - RTPB is used to confirm the price of a prescribed medication and provide appropriate patient-specific and benefit-specific therapeutic equivalent alternatives should price or availability be an issue.

-- Both of these standards allow for the identification of the need for prior authorization during e-prescribing so the provider can choose to either pursue the original drug or switch to a more cost-effective alternative. - Consistent integration of RTPB checks in health IT systems and ePrescribing applications, using either available standard, would support cost-effective prescribing and patient choice.
+- The National Council for Prescription Drug Programs (NCPDP) RTPB standard was voted on during the August, 2019 Work Group Meeting.
+NCPDP is considering this a beta standard that is not ready to be named in regulation. - Prospective electronic Prior Authorization (ePA) using the NCPDP SCRIPT standard is driven by information from the NCPDP Formulary & Benefit (F&B) 3.0 standard as well as RTPB. - Both of these standards allow for the identification of the need for PA during e-prescribing so the provider can choose to either pursue the original drug or switch to a more cost-effective alternative. - Consistent integration of RTPB checks in health IT systems and ePrescribing applications, using either available standard, would support cost-effective prescribing and patient choice.